How to Prevent WordPress Brute Force Attacks: Complete Security Guide

 Brute force attacks can overwhelm sites, even before an attack is actually successful.
 These attacks on WordPress sites hammer the login page, attempting to break through to your site dashboard.

-Many site admin sees their server resources depleting rapidly, their sites becoming unresponsive or even outright crashing—causing actual users to be locked out.
-The issue is that you can feel helpless as brute force bots send request after request to your site.
+Many site admin sees their server resources depleting rapidly, their sites becoming unresponsive or even crashing.
+You can feel helpless as brute force bots send request after request to your site.

-But you aren’t helpless.
-If you see several unsuccessful login attempts for a single user, maybe coming in from multiple IPs, you’re in the right place.
+But you aren’t.
+If you see several unsuccessful login attempts for a single user, maybe coming in from multiple IPs, we’ve got the solution for you.

-WordPress brute force attacks are attempts to gain unauthorized access to your wp-admin by trying out various combinations of usernames and passwords.
-Hackers have developed bots to continuously bombard a login page with credentials on a trial-and-error basis.
+WordPress brute force attacks take place when a hacker tries to gain unauthorized access to your site by trying out various combinations of usernames and passwords.

 WordPress brute force attacks